 March is Endometriosis Awareness Month.
-All over the world, meetings and events are held to raise awareness for this serious disease which affects one in ten women during their reproductive years.
-That’s around 176 million women in the world.
+March 1 is World Endometriosis Day.
+In some places there is an Endometriosis Awarenness Week too.
+All over the world, meetings and events are held in march to raise awareness for this serious disease which affects one in ten women during their reproductive years.
+That’s around 200 million women in the world.
 Some experts even claim it’s one in every eight women.
 So even if you don’t suffer from it personally, chances are high that you know someone who does.
 The worldwide endometriosis awareness movement has many famous ambassadors who take a stand against this condition.
-Here, we introduce six of them.

 Whoopi Goldberg (born as Caryn Elaine Johnson, 1955) is an American stand up-comedian, actress, political activist, author and media personality.
 And she’s also an entrepreneur: together with Maya Elisabeth, she founded Whoopi & Maya: medical cannabis products for relief from menstrual discomfort.
 Goldberg has experienced herself how painful and uncomfortable menstruation can be.
 She was diagnosed with endometriosis since the 1970s and said that ‘after a lifetime of difficult periods, cannabis was literally the only thing that gave me relief’.
 Despite the fact that endometriosis is one of the main causes of female infertility, in 1973 her daughter was born: Alexandrea ‘Alex’ Martin.
-Picture: Timothy White/Twitter
+Goldberg was recently discredited for the second time for her statements about the Holocaust.
+Picture: Timothy White/Twitter.